-The environment variable MISTRAL_LICENSE must be set to the location of your license, which can be one of:
+If using a legacy Ellexus license file, the environment variable MISTRAL\LICENSE must be set to the location of your license, which can be one of:

-- 1. <server>:<port> for your network Altair license server. - 2.
-The pathname of a specific license file, for a legacy Ellexus license file. - 3.
-The pathname of a directory that contains one or more legacy Ellexus license files.
+- 1. The pathname of a specific license file. - 2.
+The pathname of a directory which contains one or more legacy Ellexus license files.

 Mistral will attempt to detect the installation directory correctly on start up however some job schedulers, e.g. Univa Grid Engine, use a spool directory that can break this detection.
-In this case, the environment variable MISTRAL_INSTALL_DIRECTORY must be set to the directory used for installation.
+In this case the environment variable MISTRAL\INSTALL\DIRECTORY must be set to the directory used for installation.

-There are two flavors of Mistral, designed to be used with either /bin/bash or /bin/[t]csh as interpreter.
+There are two flavours of Mistral, designed to be used with either /bin/bash or /bin/[t]csh as interpreter.